CDCgov/cfa-dataops/docs/report_generation.md

 ## Screenshot Example of a Report

-Below is a screenshot fo the basics report highlighting just a few of the things you can do with this reporting functionality.
-In addition to the myriad of jupyter compatible libraries that embed JavaScript (like ITables), authoring new functionality is also pretty simple, using `IPython.display` submodule, to author all sorts of addons that can be included in reports (e.g., a floating table of contents, or a temporary annotation layer).
+Below is a screenshot for the basics report highlighting just a few of the things you can do with this reporting functionality.
+In addition to the myriad of jupyter compatible libraries that embed JavaScript (like ITables), authoring new functionality is also pretty simple, using `IPython.display` submodule, to author all sorts of add-ons that can be included in reports (e.g., a floating table of contents, or a temporary annotation layer).

 ![Simple report example](assets/annotated_report_example.png)